tobilg/api2html/README.md

   Options:

     -V, --version                   output the version number
-    -o, --out <outputPath>          output path for the resulting HTML document -t, --theme <themeName>         theme to use (see https://highlightjs.org/static/demo/ for a list) -c, --customLogo <logoPath>     use custom logo at the respective path
+    -r, --resolve <source>          resolve external dependencies, source should be a url or a path -o, --out <outputPath>          output path for the resulting HTML document -t, --theme <themeName>         theme to use (see https://highlightjs.org/static/demo/ for a list) -c, --customLogo <logoPath>     use custom logo at the respective path